arun-ajay/ImageCaravan/server/README.md

 1. Rename `config-template.json` to `config.json`
 2. Open the `config.json` file and replace each of the fields with the appropriate credentials for your machine.

+## Images.py Setup *REQUIRED*
+This is a simple function that will return a default image for users who choose not to uploada  profile picture.

+1. Open the `images.py` file and replace the return with a string that contains a base 64 of an image you'd like to set as the default profile.

 ## Flask (Python) Server Initialization *REQUIRED*
 **Note: You must have Python 3.6+ installed**